 Who should know them?

 If you’ve played flute for a while, you’ve probably heard of alternate fingerings.
-As you become more advanced, you’ll want to learn some alternate fingerings.
+As you become more advanced or upgrade your flute, you’ll want to learn some alternate fingerings.

 However, beginning flutists should focus on the main fingerings.
 Once you have the main fingering under your fingers (pun intended), you can add alternate fingerings.

 There a couple of situations where you might want to use an alternate fingering.

 The first situation is when the main fingering causes intonation issues.
 For the flute, the most common case is second and third octave C# or Db.

 Those two notes can be particularly out of tune, so changing the fingering can make a huge difference, especially in slow passages.